fpco/terraform-aws-foundation/examples/asg-lifecycle-hooks/README.md

-# Example to test the VPC Scenario 1 Module
+# Example to test basic ASG integration with lifecycle hooks

 ## Environment creation and deployment